leungchingyip/UFS_L5/README.md

 ######This is Udacity Full Stack Nano Degree project 5.
-It is a web app for displaying items, deploy on linux server by Apache2 and wsgi.
-It bases on Flask and Bootstrap. server
+It is a web app for displaying items, deploy on linux server with Apache2 and mod-wsgi.
+It bases on Flask and Bootstrap.

 ---------------